Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 sudo ldconfig
 ```

-I've covered the main issues I've encountered while using ODAT.
+I've covered the main issues I've encountered while installing ODAT.
 If you run into other errors during setup, Google and ChatGPT are your friends.
 This tool likely will see few updates in the future, so some manual troubleshooting is expected.
-There's also a "Common Issues" section at the end of this post with additional fixes.
+There's also a "Troubleshooting" section at the end of this post with a fix for specific connection errors to TNS listeners.

->You can also containerize ODAT if you don't want to deal with dependency setup, though it's not as simple as building a Dockerfile—you'll need to grab the Oracle client packages as well.
-See the [Docker Instructions](https://github.com/quentinhardy/odat/tree/master-python3/Docker).
+>You can also containerize ODAT if you don't want to deal with dependency setup, though you'll still need to grab the Oracle client packages.
+See the [Docker Instructions here](https://github.com/quentinhardy/odat/tree/master-python3/Docker).

 # Initial Access
 ## SID/Service Name Identification